Salote Tawale, I don’t see colour exhibition at PICA. Photo by Bo Wong.

 The Fellowship Process

-The Michela & Adrian Fini Artist Fellowship, presented by Sheila Foundation, is an annual fellowship to support women artists with $20,000 to realise new work in a Contemporary Arts Organisation Australia (CAOA) Member exhibition program.
+The Michela and Adrian Fini Artist Fellowship, presented by Sheila Foundation, is an annual fellowship to support women artists with $25,000 to realise new work with one of seven Western Australian arts organisations, for exhibition in 2027.

-CAOA members are invited between March – June each year to nominate an artist from their forward program of the following 12 months, whether in a group or solo show context, with an ambitious project to be realised with the funds.
+Participating organisations are invited to nominate an artist from their forward 2027 program, whether in a group or solo show context, with an ambitious project to be realised with the funds.
 The artist may be emerging, mid-career or senior and must be an Australian resident and female-identifying.

 It was important to Adrian and I that we create something unique, that provided an opportunity that was much needed in the Australian sector.
 The Fellowship is designed to make a pratical difference to both artists and contemporary art spaces.